 Some people go with either a semi-auto in either 12 or 20 gauge or a double-barrel shotgun.
-Remington makes a real nice semi-auto, I'm sure others do.
-Much less recoil with the 20 but at close range they will still do serious damage to a person.
+Remington makes a real nice semi-auto.
+The Benelli is very, very good.
+The new Mossberg semi-autos are also not too shabby.
+There is much less recoil with the 20 but at close range they will still do serious damage to a person.
 You can not get the wide variety of loads for a 20 that you can for a 12, at least not so easily, but some can be had.
 If you have a person in the house who is very small or very recoil sensitive, the 20 might be worth considering.
-A double barrel also has it's advantages.
-It's real simple.
-You don't have to remember to pump it, you can't short-stroke it.
-It isn't fussy about it's load.
-You only get two shots though, and anybody looking at it KNOWS you've only got two shots before you run dry.
-If you don't do it with two, make sure you've got a plan B.
+A double barrel also has it’s advantages.
+It’s real simple.
+You don’t have to remember to pump it, you can’t short-stroke it.
+It isn’t fussy about it’s load.
+You only get two shots though, and anybody looking at it KNOWS you’ve only got two shots before you run dry.
+If you don’t do it with two, make sure you’ve got a plan B.

 A .223 rifle has it’s uses too.
 The round will almost never go all the way through a person in a torso hit, but will usually penetrate soft body armor.
 A Ruger Mini-14 will do the job here, though many people go for an AR-15 variation.